couchbase/cbft/DESIGN.md

 ## CIUR - Consistent Indexes Under Rebalance.

-This is the equivalent of "consistent view indexes under rebalance".
+This is the equivalent of "consistent view index queries under rebalance".

 ## QUERYR - Querying Replicas.